Credit by Examination

 Credit given by examination may be earned in technical courses only.
 Students who have been given grades other than a “W” in the course are not eligible for credit by examination.
 Grades for credit by examination are recorded as credit and are not considered in computing grade point averages.
 The minimum passing score for credit by examination is 80.

 Credit earned by students not yet enrolled at STC is held in escrow until the student earns six credit hours at STC.
-Students may earn no more than 15 credit hours by examination.
+Credit for CLEP, AP, IB, internal exams or combination thereof may not exceed 75% of degree requirements.
 Credit awarded for testing at South Texas College may or may not meet minimum requirements for credit at other institutions.
 It is the student’s responsibility to check with the institution they plan on attending to verify transfer requirements.

 Cost of credit by examination is tuition only (based on the student’s residency status).
 Tuition for the course must be paid to the Business Office Cashier's Department and a receipt presented to the instructor before the student is permitted to take the examination.
 The instructor must submit the credit by examination form and a copy of the exam to the Office of Admissions and Records.